General Application Requirements

 International Student Application Deadlines

-It is recommended that applicants submit a completed application packet at least three months before the semester in which they wish to enroll.
-In order to process an application for admission in a timely manner, the following deadlines have been established:
+It is recommended that applicants submit a completed application at least three months before the semester in which they wish to enroll.
+For application and deposit deadlines visit: https://www.saintpeters.edu/international/international-applicants/.

-The University may consider completed applications received after the specified deadline as time permits.
+The University may consider completed applications received after the specified deadlines.

 International students are permitted to study in the United States if they meet U.S. Immigration and Naturalization Service requirements.
 An F-1 visa to enter the U.S. is issued only to students who: a.) present evidence of regular admission to a full- time course of study in the U.S.; b.) have financial support for the entire period of study in the U.S.; and c.) intend to return to their home country once studies are completed.